-First aid: The provision of initial care in response to an illness or injury.
-It generally consists of a series of techniques to preserve life, protect a person (particularly if unconscious), prevent a condition worsening and promote recovery.
-First aid training should be delivered by approved first aid providers, and a list of these is published on the ACECQA website: www.acecqa.gov.au
+First aid: Is the immediate treatment or care given to a person suffering from an injury or illness until more advanced care is provided or the person recovers.
+First aid training should be delivered by approved first aid providers, and a list is published on the ACECQA website: acecqa.gov.